hpatidar1003/TASK-6/README.md

 Usage

 This documentation serves as a reference for understanding password strength metrics and improving password hygiene in security-sensitive applications.
+It may be used to guide password policy enforcement, user education, or automated validation systems.